truecheck/pesakit/README.md

 # pesakit
-pesakit is a highly configurable commandline tool that comes on handy during testing and development of systems that integrate with mobile money vendors.
+pesakit is a highly configurable commandline tool that comes in handy during testing and development of systems that integrate with mobile money vendors.
 With pesakit you can send C2B (pushpay) requests or B2C (disbursement) requests.
 You can do this on either production or staging stage, it just depends on how you configure it.
 Meaning you can use pesakit in